FLPHG Technical Information

 Walbro Metering Lever Height Gage - The official Walbro gage for setting metering lever height.
 You can print it an cut it out, or simply use the dimensions shown.
 To print it, be sure "page scaling" is turned off in Adobe Acrobat reader WalbroGage.pdf

-Walbro WG Carburetor - Here are diagrams and parts lists of the Walbro WG carb obtained from different sources:
+Walbro WG Carburetor - Here is a diagram and parts list for the Walbro WG-8 carb:

 Exploded view and parts list